Description

 Key information:

 *By “fully catered’ we mean that you don’t need to bring food, beyond snacks and luxuries that you like.
 We will have excellent ingredients to cook with.
-Crew will be expected to contribute to food prep, cooking, clear-up etc, and to be fully active crew members – if you want to lie back and be pampered you should book a cruise!
+Food prep and cooking are integral parts of the experience, as are clearing up and keeping things shipshape – you will be expected to be a fully active crew member.

 Full details, answers to frequently asked questions, all enquiries and booking via Sail Britain